-Christianity have had two thousand years to succeed and has failed miserably.
-Its smug hierarchs seized upon Christ’s perfect message (perfection would mean 100% adoption by humanity) and twisted it to such an extent that only one sixth of those on Earth would have anything to do with it.
+Christianity has had two thousand years to succeed and has failed miserably.
+Its smug hierarchs seized upon Christ’s perfect message (its perfection would imply 100% adoption by humanity) and twisted it to such a degree that only one sixth of those on Earth would have anything to do with it.

-Per those hierarchs, their doctrine and transmission methods are perfect; at fault are the five sixths of humanity that turned away from Christianity in disgust.
+Per those hierarchs, their doctrine and transmission methods are perfect; the fault lies with the five sixths of humanity that turned away from Christianity in disgust.
 It seems evident to these hierarchs that non-believers deserve to die and be damned.
-How much more un-Christlike could one get, than their fathead conceit?
+How much more un-Christlike could one get, than their fatheaded conceit?

 Rather than two thousand years, Rousseau’s social contract had two hundred to establish itself.
 It suffered equivalent failure.
 The advocates of the French Revolution and the Terror worshipped Rousseau and his social contract.
 If anyone could have made it work the way he intended, they would have.
 Every conscience-driven liberal, humanist, socialist and democrat has paid due reverence to it since, all for naught.

 It seems that Rousseau left out some key element of his social contract without which it was worthless except as a minor argument against the National Capitalism of Hobbes that prevails in its place.
 That missing element is what common law calls a consideration: "some right, interest, profit or benefit accruing to the one party; or some forbearance, detriment, loss or responsibility given, suffered or undertaken by the other."
 It is difficult to contemplate a valid contract in which one party gives something away out of pure affection or fear, and the other expects to do nothing in return.
 Rousseau himself dismissed this scenario.